Keir Dullea: Career

-He returned to Broadway when he joined the cast of the successful Doubles (1985–86).
+Dullea returned to Broadway when he joined the cast of the successful Doubles (1985–86).
 He toured with a theatre show Keir Dullea and Friends (1988).

-In 1990 he said "My career has a lot to do with choices I made in my life.
+In 1990, he said "My career has a lot to do with choices I made in my life.
 My focus over the last, oh, at least 10 years has been the theater.
 I really haven't made very much effort with films.
 I did more than 20 plays before I ever did The Hoodlum Priest, and (after that) I've done more than 20 films...
 It wasn't as if the industry had fired me; I had just made certain life decisions I suddenly was having to pay the piper for.
 So there was no film career at all.
 I'm always working (in theater).
 If I'm not engaged on stage in something, I'm working with my wife on another project.
 I no longer live my life waiting for my phone to ring to give me permission to work."

-He did The Servant on stage in 1990.
+He performed in The Servant on stage in 1990.

-He was in Oh, What a Night (1992) and played F. Scott Fitzgerald off Broadway in The Other Side of Paradise (1992).
+Dullea was in Oh, What a Night (1992) and played F. Scott Fitzgerald off-Broadway in The Other Side of Paradise (1992).
 In 2000, he appeared in The Audrey Hepburn Story as Hepburn's father Joseph.
 That year he was also in Songs in Ordinary Time (2000), and episodes of Witchblade, Ed, Law & Order: Special Victims Unit and Law and Order.

 In summer 2002, he performed in the Washington Shakespeare Theatre's production of The Little Foxes.
 And the following year he could be seen in Alien Hunter (2003).
 In December 2004, for their annual birthday celebration to "The Master", the Noël Coward Society invited Dullea as the guest celebrity to lay flowers in front of Coward's statue at New York's Gershwin Theatre, thereby commemorating the 105th birthday of Sir Noël.
 Around the same time, Sony Home Video released Bunny Lake Is Missing for the first time on DVD.